-I started out on Keto carrying a body weight of 90 kilos on September 2017.
+I started on Keto carrying a bodyweight of 90 kilos in September 2017.

 Today I am only 85 Kilos.

-You might ask; “But Floyd you only lost 5 kilos?!
+You might ask, “But Emmanuel, you only lost 5 kilos?!
 I wouldn’t call that losing weight at all?!”

 And remember, muscle is heavier than fat correct?

 Also, I never gained new pounds while doing Keto as compared to the other diets I did.